 In 2022, Brookfield facilitated training, covering a broad range of sustainability related topics including our net-zero ambition, climate risk assessments, GHG emissions measurement, and emission reduction strategies.
 Employees receiving training span all management levels throughout the organization and across functions, including our asset management, investment, finance and ESG focused professionals, as well as portfolio companies.
-Additionally, in 2022 we facilitated a session with our board of directors (as it was then constituted) on climate risks and opportunities and our approach to decarbonization.
+Additionally, in 2022 we facilitated a session with our board of directors on climate risks and opportunities and our approach to decarbonization.